Almmira/final/README.md

-#A PROJECT REPORT
+A PROJECT REPORT
-#ON
+ON
-#“HOUSE PRICE PREDICTION” using TensorFlow.
+“HOUSE PRICE PREDICTION” using TensorFlow.
-#For ‘Advanced Programming’ Course
+For ‘Advanced Programming’ Course

+BY
+TOKTASYN ALMIRA
+IT-2107

+SUPERVISED BY
+SULTANMURAT YELEU
+Senior-lecturer

+BSc IN COMPUTER SCIENCE, 2nd YEAR
+ASTANA IT UNIVERSITY, ASTANA, KAZAKHSTAN
+2023